 Every month, we highlight a trend in quilting and show you how you can add this hip style to your projects!

-Type fabric for your shopping list (in order going clockwise):
+Geometric fabric for your shopping list (in order going clockwise):

 Once a month, we highlight our favorite free quilt and sewing patterns around the web!